Thyroperoxidase (TPO) Antibodies, Serum

 The frequency of detectable anti-TPO observed in nonimmune thyroid disease is similar to the 10% to 12% observed in a healthy population with normal thyroid function.

 There is a good association between the presence of autoantibodies against TPO and histological thyroiditis.
-However, in view of the extensive regenerative capacity of the thyroid under the influence of TSH, chronic thyroid disease may be present for years before the clinical manifestation of hypothyroidism becomes evident, if ever.
+However, in view of the extensive regenerative capacity of the thyroid under the influence of thyroid-stimulating hormone, chronic thyroid disease may be present for years before the clinical manifestation of hypothyroidism becomes evident, if ever.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances